Director: Richard Stanley

 Furthermore, the film is narrated by Ward (Elliot Knight), a hydrologist who tries to warn the Gardners and their stoned squatter-neighbour Ezra (Tommy Chong) about the contaminated water supply and, in doing so, becomes embroiled in the ensuing chaos.

-A triumphant return from Richard Stanley.
+A triumphant return from director Richard Stanley.